GabeScott/standard-works-vault/General Conference/1995 October - A Living Network.md

 Every family, whether struggling with problems that seem perennial or whether blessed by ideal circumstances, is a valuable, cherished, and beloved family.
 The Savior wants you to succeed.
 Heavenly Father loves you.
 We love you.
 We pray that you may be strengthened, that you may receive the help you need, and that you may extend help to others in need.

 The third point of comparison I want to stress is that our network, like my father’s net, is designed to bring you abundance—overflowing blessings, bounteous love, unimaginable grace.
-My father’s net was designed to be used from the beach, but remember that wonderful story in Luke when the Savior told Peter, after a night of fruitless effort, “Launch out into the deep, and let down your nets” (Luke 5:4).
+My father’s net was designed to be used from the beach, but remember that wonderful story in Luke when the Savior told Peter, after a night of fruitless effort, “Launch out into the deep, and let down your nets” ([[Luke 5.4|Luke 5:4]]).
 Do you remember what happened?
 The nets were filled with such an enormous number of fish that the nets were breaking.
 They called for help in hauling in the nets, and both boats almost swamped.
 The scriptural account doesn’t say what Jesus did while these amazed fishermen were making the catch of their life, but I imagine he watched, smiling.

 You know, the great thing about a beach is all the activity there.
 You can see people sunning themselves or playing volleyball or having barbecues.
 You can see crabs scuttling sideways on their fragile little legs and sea anemones blooming in tide pools.
 You can see gulls following the cresting waves to see if any fish become visible for a second.
 In other words, you can spend your whole life on the beach and it would always be beautiful and interesting and exciting because interesting, beautiful, and exciting things are going on all the time.

 But the Savior wants us to pull for the deep, to launch into the deep water, because he has treasures for us that simply don’t exist and can’t exist in the sand, the froth, and the constant activity of the beach.
-The Savior says, “If thou shalt ask, thou shalt receive revelation upon revelation, knowledge upon knowledge, that thou mayest know the mysteries and peaceable things—that which bringeth joy, that which bringeth life eternal” (D&C 42:61).
+The Savior says, “If thou shalt ask, thou shalt receive revelation upon revelation, knowledge upon knowledge, that thou mayest know the mysteries and peaceable things—that which bringeth joy, that which bringeth life eternal” ([[D&C 42.61|D&C 42:61]]).
 And the experience of Peter, James, and John tells us that we need partners in pulling in this abundance.

-But as Psalm 42:7 [Ps.
-42:7] says, “deep calleth unto deep.”
+But as Psalm 42:7 \[[[Psalms 42.7|Ps.
+42:7]]\] says, “deep calleth unto deep.”
 The deeps are not just the deep knowledge of the gospel but also the deeps in you.
 I hope you have a beach part of your personality where there’s a lot of scrambling and laughing and sunning.
 But I hope there’s also a part of you that wants to leave the shallow, sandy self and go into the deep.
 And sometimes, even when we do not want to, powerful currents of mortality carry us into the deeps—into the deeps of sorrow and suffering and soul-searching.
 There in the deeps, we discover who we really are and who the Savior really is.

 Sisters, we in the Relief Society presidency are mindful of the burdens that you carry.
 We pray in every meeting that each of you will be strengthened as individuals so that you can, in turn, provide strength to family members, friends, your wards, and your communities.
 We thrill to your gallant courage and cheerfulness.
 We sorrow with your pain.
 We are humbled by your faith.
 And we are nourished by your love.
 Share your courage, your faith, and your love with each other.
 Strengthen yourselves and strengthen each other.
 Weave a living network.